 - To hold a dental bridge in place

 - To cover teeth that are discolored, unsightly shaped, twisted, or to cover unsightly gaps between teeth

 What is the Procedure?

 A tooth requires preparation prior to the placement of a crown.
 The dentist will gently file down the tooth to make room for the crown.
 If there is not enough natural tooth structure left, a buildup will often be required to create a solid foundation for the crown.
 If the crown requires two visits to be completed, a temporary cap can be fashioned to maintain esthetics and function.
 The dentist will then cement the permanent crown onto the tooth.
 The result looks just like a healthy natural tooth.
-Weldon Dentistry also provides dental implants when the tooth is missing or cannot be salvaged.
+Weldon Implant and Cosmetic Dentistry of Ocala also provides dental implants when the tooth is missing or cannot be salvaged.